mstachowsky/openworm-docker/README.md

 **Running**

-1. Open a terminal and run 'run.sh'
+1. Open a terminal and run `run.sh`
 2. About 5-10 minutes of output will display on the screen as the steps run
 3. The simulation will end.
-Run 'stop.sh' on your system to clean up the running container.
+Run `stop.sh` on your system to clean up the running container.
 4. Inspect the output in the `output` directory.

 **Advanced**

 Try the following to play around with the system:

-* Open a terminal and run 'run-with-shell.sh'.
+* Open a terminal and run `run-with-shell.sh`.
 This will let you log into the system before it has run `master_openworm.py`.
 From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
 Afterwards you'll still need to run `stop.sh` to clean up.
+* If you modify what gets installed, you should modify Dockerfile.
+If you modify what runs, you should modify `master_openworm.py`.
+Either way you will need to run `build.py` in order to rebuild the image locally.
+Afterwards you can run normally.

 Documentation
 -------------